In 25th Amendment bid, Pelosi mulls Trump’s fitness to serve

 WASHINGTON (AP) — House Speaker Nancy Pelosi is questioning President Donald Trump’s fitness to serve, announcing legislation Thursday that would create a commission to allow Congress to intervene under the 25th Amendment to the Constitution and remove the president from executive duties.

 Just weeks before the Nov.
-3 election, Pelosi said Trump needs to disclose more about his health after his COVID-19 diagnosis.
-She noted of Trump’s “strange tweet” halting talks on a new coronavirus aid package — he subsequently tried to reverse course — and said Americans need to know when, exactly, he first contracted COVID as others in the White House became infected.
-On Friday, she planned to roll out the legislation that would launch the commission for review.
+3 election, Pelosi said Trump needs to disclose more about his health after his COVID-19diagnosis.
+She noted Trump’s “strange tweet” halting talks on a new coronavirus aid package — he subsequently tried to reverse course — and said Americans need to know when, exactly, he first contracted COVID as others in the White House became infected.
+On Friday, she plans to roll out the legislation that would launch the commission for review.

-“The public needs to know the health condition of the president,” Pelosi said, invoking the 25th Amendment, which allows a president’s Cabinet or Congress to intervene when a president is unable to conduct the duties of the office.
+“The public needs to know the health condition of the president,” Pelosi said, later invoking the 25th Amendment, which allows a president’s cabinet or Congress to intervene when a president is unable to conduct the duties of the office.

 Trump responded swiftly via Twitter.